ThibaultJanBeyer/DragSelect/README.md

 ```

 That's it, you're ready to rock!
 Of course you can also just include the code within your code to save a request.

+DragSelect supports `module.exports`, `AMD Modules` with `define` and has a fallback to global namespace for maximum out of the box support.

 # Usage